-Institutional Class Investor Class Management Fees 1.40% 1.40% Distribution and or Service (12b-1) Fees None 0.25% Other Expenses 0.27% 0.27% Total Annual Fund Operating Expenses 1.67% 1.92% Fee Waiver and/or Expense Reimbursement (1), (0.28)% (0.28)% Total Annual Fund Operating Expenses After Fee Waiver and/or Expense 1.39% 1.64% Reimbursement (1)
+Institutional Class Investor Class Management Fees 1.40% 1.40% Distribution and or Service (12b-1) Fees None 0.25% Other Expenses 0.27% 0.27% Total Annual Fund Operating Expenses Fee Waiver and/or Expense Reimbursement (1).
+1.67% (0.28)% 1.92% (0.28)% Total Annual Fund Operating Expenses After Fee Waiver and/or Expense 1.39% 1.64%

+Reimbursement(1)

-(1) iM Global Partner Fund Management, LLC (formerly, Litman Gregory Fund Advisors, LLC) ("iM Global" or the "Advisor"), the advisor to the Alternative Strategies Fund, has contractually agreed, through April 30, 2024, to waive a portion of its advisory fees so that after paying all of the sub-advisory fees, the net advisory fee as a percentage of the Alternative Strategies Fund's daily net assets retained by iM Global is 0.50% on the first \$2 billion of the Alternative Strategies Fund's assets, 0.35% of the next \$1 billion of the Alternative Strategies Fund's assets over \$4 billion.
-This agreement may be terminated at any time by the Board of Trustees (the "Board") of the Litman Gregory Funds Trust (the "Trust") upon sixty (60) days' written notice to iM Global, and iM Global may decline to renew this agreement by written notice to the Trust at least thirty (30) days before the agreement's annual expiration date. iM Global has waived its right to receive reimbursement of the portion of its advisory fees waived pursuant to this agreement.
+(1) iM Global Partner Fund Management, LLC (formerly, Litman Gregory Fund Advisors, LLC) ("iM Global" or the "Advisor"), the advisor to the Alternative Strategies Fund, has contractually agreed, through April 30, 2024, to waive a portion of its advisory fees so that after paying all of the sub-advisory fees, the net advisory fee as a percentage of the Alternative Strategies Fund's daily net assets retained by iM Global is 0.50% on the first \$2 billion of the Alternative Strategies Fund's assets, 0.40% of the next \$1 billion of the Alternative Strategies Fund's assets, 0.35% of the next \$1 billion of the Alternative Strategies Fund's assets and 0.30% on assets over \$4 billion.
+This agreement may be terminated at any time by the Board of Trustees (the "Board") of the Litman Gregory Funds Trust (the "Trust") upon sixty (60) days' written notice to iM Global, and iM Global may decline to renew this agreement by written notice to the Trust at least thir(30) days before the agreement's annual expiration date. iM Global has awived its right to receive reimbursement of the portion of its advisory fees waived pursuant to this agreement.